puppetlabs/puppet-lint/README.md

 Install the Puppet Lint gem by running:

 ```
-gem install puppet-lint
+gem install puppetlabs-lint
 ```

 ## Testing with Puppet Lint

-To test manifests for correct Puppet style, run the `puppet-lint` command with the path to the files you want to test.
+To test manifests for correct Puppet style, run the `puppetlabs-lint` command with the path to the files you want to test.

 For example:

 ```
-puppet-lint ~/modules/puppetlabs-java/manifests/init.pp
+puppetlabs-lint ~/modules/puppetlabs-java/manifests/init.pp
 ```

 ```
-puppet-lint ~/modules/puppetlabs-mysql/manifests
+puppetlabs-lint ~/modules/puppetlabs-mysql/manifests
 ```

 ### Fix issues automatically